Contact Us

 2. Freelance or CTO-as-a-Service

-Freelance CTOs are independent professionals that manage a startup’s technical per-contract basis.
+Freelance CTOs are independent professionals who manage a startup on a per-contract basis.

 They’re individuals open to working with any organization for a stipulated time frame and projects.

-This hiring model is suitable for startups with uncertain finances who want a flexible CTO for a specific project.
+This hiring model is suitable for startups with uncertain financial resources who require a flexible CTO for a specific project.

 Pros Cons